DanMorriss/music-theory-quiz/README.md

 [Back to top](<#contents>)
 ### Unsolved Bugs
 - I cannot make the correct answer display when I select the wrong answer.
+- The answer boxes are sometimes displaying with 1 answer per line.
+- The submit button still displays after an answer has been submitted.

 [Back to top](<#contents>)
 ## Deployment